 For the online enrollment form, please click here.

-Students in the Biomedical Engineering minor must successfully complete the following five mandatory courses (equaling 3.0 credits).
+Students in the Biomedical Engineering minor must successfully complete the following course requirements (equaling 3.0 credits).

 3) Biomedical Engineering Technology & Investigation (BME440H1 S)

 5) ONE of the following fourth year courses:

 For pre-requisite purposes, it is recommended that students take CHE353H1 F and MIE331H1 S in 3rd year and BME440H1 S, MIE439H1 S and BME498Y1 Y or BME499Y1 Y in 4th year.
 However, this may not fit into each departments academic scheduling for a students major.